Why you can trust The Zebra

 Having the chance to put a personal stamp on your vehicle is important to many people, especially if those modifications offer accessibility.
 Whether you are modifying your car out of necessity, for performance, or for aesthetic reasons, it’s always important to take into account how it will affect your insurance coverage.

 Also speak to your insurance company about your modifications, whether you’re outfitting a Honda Civic with a turbocharger or adapting a Dodge Caravan to accommodate a wheelchair.
 They can advise you on the likely impact those changes will have on your coverage and premiums.
-It’s always a good idea to shop around for quotes when searching for insurance.
+It’s always a good idea to shop around when searching for insurance.
+You never know who will give you the best deal until you compare.
 Give us a call or enter your ZIP code below to get started.